 Radiology is one of the most important diagnostic modalities available to our veterinarians.
 Radiographs (X-rays) taken at Broadway Veterinary Hospital are interpreted on site.
 When the opinion of a specialist is needed, the films can be sent to a radiologist or an orthopedic surgeon for consultation.
 Orthopedic Foundation of America (OFA) films can be performed and sent to OFA for certification.

 Ultrasonic imaging for limited area diagnostics is performed in house by either Dr. Bjornson or Dr. Hunt.
-Specialized or advanced diagnostics are performed by the board certified specialist service, Midwest Veterinary Imaging.
+Specialized or advanced diagnostics are performed by the board certified specialist service, Minnesota Veterinary Ultrasound.
 Their expertise greatly benefits our patients when specialized imaging is needed.

 Ultrasound services include: